cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 ## STTouches (Geometry)

 `STTouches()`returns 1 if a geometry instance spatially touches another geometry instance.
-Returns 0 if it does not.
+Returns 0 if it doesn't.

 #### Syntax